DDjohnson21/DDjohnson21.github.io/README.md

-# publicProj
+# This is My online coding portfolio

-## This is a copy of my school project website
+## TO View my page the link is ==> https://ddjohnson21.github.io/index.html